harshbarot16/dataeng-bettingsplits-sr-ingest-new/README.md

-# William Hill Futures ingest
+# Betting Splits Insights Ingestion

-Retrieve futures from apis.
+Retrieve betting splits insights from Sports Radar.
 Ingestion is kicked off using Cloudwatch events hourly and dumped into s3 buckets.
 A dynamodb table tracks when files are updated.

 ## Folder Structure